Flipside0411/DotFiles/wiki/diary/diary.md

 # Daily Journal

+**Aug 28, 2020**
+Today I worked on setting up my NAS server with the Pi 3B+.
+I'm trying to also setup the 8Gb pi with Kali but it's giving me some issues with setting up VNC so that I can remote with full GUI.
+I have started to also work on my documentation using Notion.

-__July 7, 2020__
+**July 7, 2020**
-Well this week at work has been crazy with the amount of reports that I've had **July 2, 2020**
+Well this week at work has been crazy with the amount of reports that I've had

+**July 2, 2020**
 Today has been a good day, I got some thing I wanted to do done and did some gaming on the xbox.
 Christy and I had Chinese food from China Bell our normal